piffpaffpuff/woocommerce-delivery-notes/readme.txt

 * Some language upadates.
 Old outdated languages were removed.
 Please [contribute your language](https://github.com/piffpaffpuff/woocommerce-delivery-notes#translating)!
 * Fix a print issue with not completed orders.
+* Tweaked JavaScript for the theme print button to gracefully handle non-modern browsers.

 = 3.2.1 =